belljustin/stamp/README.md

 ### Run `make truffle` to:
 - compile all the solidity contracts
 - perform ethereum migrations on geth network
-_Note_: this will prompt for the password of the ethereum account which will become the contract

 ### Database
 Database migrations are run with rambler.